Process name "WindowServer"Would lead us to"Windows Server"But it does not have the slightest link to Windows by Microsoft.

 Apparently, the process WindowServer it starts to consume sometimes a lot of RAM and CPU resources, which automatically leads to lowering system performance.
 Applications begin to jam, finder windows open hard, screensaver starts jerking, and access to system settings is delayed.

 The WindowServer process belongs to the macOS operating system (system process) and deals with all the visual side on desktop, Dock Bar si Menu Bar.
 This process makes management between the visual side (what the user sees) and the hardware side.
-All folders si files who are on desktop, the effects of transparency of Dock si Menu Bar are WindowServer administration.
+All folders si files who are on desktop, the effects of transparency sale Dock si Menu Bar are WindowServer administration.

 This process is released immediately after the operating system starts, and without it you can not access anything from the Mac.
 That's why it's no good to close it from Activity Monitor, even if you are allowed to do so.
 You will find that once the WindowServer process is closed, you will get directly into the "login screen".